Reviews You Can Rely On

 • Set-Up (5% weighting)

 Our review team brings product-specific expertise to the testing and rating of photo printers.
 In-House Photographer Jason Peters was born with a sharp eye that he further honed at Brooks Institute of Photography.
-His education saw him to studio work in Los Angeles and eventually landed him here at the GearLab.
-Our seasoned Review Analyst Austin Palmer brings to the mix over five years of consumer electronics testing and photography experience.
-His attention to specifics such as long-term printer costs is invaluable.
-With experience testing a range of technical products, Review Editor Genaveve Bradshaw brings a detail-oriented and creative eye to this project.
-Finally, Senior Review Editor Nick Miley is a photography hobbyist and occasional freelancer who doesn't think a photo is complete until the print is in a frame and on the wall.
+His education lead him to studio work in Los Angeles and eventually landed him here at the GearLab where he has tested hundreds of products, from sling camera bags to the best snow shovel.
+Our seasoned Review Analysts Genaveve Bradshaw and Lesley Robinson bring a detail-oriented and creative eye to this project and have collectively tested hundreds of tech products.
+Finally, Senior Review Editor Mallory Paige is a seasoned journalist whose original photography has been featured in national magazines.

 Analysis and Test Results